robertlarocca/laroccx-website/content/posts/bash-syntax.md

 draft: false
 ---

-This article servers more or less as a personal reminder and not a detailed user guide to getting started with Bash scripting.
-It does however include most of the syntax required to create Bash scripts.
+This post is more or less for my personal reference when I can't remember something and not a detailed user guide for getting started with Bash scripting.
+It does however, include most of the syntax you'll to create Bash scripts.
 <!--more-->

 ### Example